LycheeGuo/LycheeGuo.github.io/content/project/social-isolation-loneliness-and-health-among-older-adults-evidence-from-public-health-imaging-analysis-biomarkers/index.md

 ---
-title: "Social isolation, loneliness, and health among older adults: evidence from Public Health, Imaging analysis, Biomarkers"
+title: Social isolation, loneliness, and health among older adults
 date: 2020-05-20T13:00:00.000+01:00
 summary: Socially connected individuals can feel lonely, just as socially isolated individuals can be satisfied with their social relationships.